senihergordugumde/FLL/README.md

 # How to use

-First of all we must create an object from fll.
+First of all we must create an object from FLL.

 ```
 fll = fll.Find_Latitude_Longitude()